funwithflutter/lit_firebase_auth/README.md

 ## Features

 - **Multiple platform support**
-  - Works on mobile and web.
+  - Works on mobile (Android/iOS) and web.
 No changes needed
   - Windows, macOS and Linux to be added in the future
 - **Multiple authentication providers**
-  - Package supported: Google and Apple
+  - Package supported: Google, Apple, Twitter and Github
-  - Please see [Authentication Providers](#authentication-providers) for other sign-in providers
+  - Please see [Authentication Providers](#authentication-providers) for additional information
 - **Services and state managed for you**
   - Easily interact with Firebase from anywhere in your app
   - Monitor the auth state and react to changes
 - **Error handling and error messages**
   - Built in error handling that will display friendly in-app error messages
-  - Error/Success dialogs will be customizable in future versions
+  - Error/Success dialogs can be customized
 - **Highly customizable**
-  - Either use the standard sign-in widgets, or easily create your own.
+  - Either use the standard sign-in widgets, or create your own.

 ## Getting started